Flower Accessibility Report

-In Flower you control the breeze blowing across fields of grass and blow petals into other flowers to make them bloom.
+Flower is a traversal collecting game where you control the breeze across fields of grass and blow petals into other flowers to make them bloom.
 Flower is simple and single-purpose in evoking the feeling of the wind.
-What starts as an awkward struggle to control the breeze soon turns into a flowing race, skimming the tops of grass blades as you master the motion- or touch-controls.
+What starts as an awkward struggle to control the breeze soon turns into a flowing race, skimming the tops of grass blades as you master the motion or touch controls.

 Release Date: 12/02/2009